-75. Kneesworth House
+57. Kneesworth House

-The detailed justification is contained within paragraphs 3.1 to 3.7 of the planning statement attached as Appendix 1.
+The detailed justification is contained within paragraphs 3.1 to 3.7 of the planning statement which can be viewed as part of the background papers.
 However, the thrust of the argument is that the existing facilities are not up to appropriate standards which is adversely affecting patients and there is a need to bridge the gap in patient accommodation between the medium secure and rehabilitation units by providing new low secure accommodation.